8 things to never steam clean, and how to sanitize and freshen them instead

 'Steam can soften paint or varnish, causing peeling or lifting,' says Karina.
 'Wood and antique finishes are especially susceptible to changes in humidity and temperature, which can result in warping or cracking.'

-Dust your painted pieces with a soft cloth, like the MR.SIGA microfiber cleaning cloths available at Walmart, and use a mild solution of washing up liquid and water.
+Dust your painted pieces with a soft cloth, like the MR.SIGA microfiber cleaning cloths available at Walmart, and use a mild solution of washing up liquid and water for cleaning.

 'For stubborn spots, use a mild wood cleaner applied to the cloth (not directly onto the surface) to clean gently,' says Karina.
 'Buff the painted furniture with a dry cloth afterwards to maintain a polished look.'